Abdullahnorain/journal-rounds-legal/TERMS_OF_SERVICE.md

 ## 14. INDEMNIFICATION

 ### 14.1 Your Indemnification Obligation
-You agree to indemnify, defend, and hold harmless Journal Rounds and its developers, officers, directors, employees, agents, affiliates, licensors, and service providers from and against any and all claims, damages, losses, liabilities, costs, and expenses (including reasonable attorneys' fees and court costs) arising out of or relating to:
+You agree to indemnify, defend, and hold harmless Journal Rounds and its developer, contractors, and service providers from and against any and all claims, damages, losses, liabilities, costs, and expenses (including reasonable attorneys' fees and court costs) arising out of or relating to:

 - Your use of the Service
 - Your violation of these Terms